 On these pages some general information about magic squares and their properties can be found.
 As too much theory sometimes looks very dry, some fascinating magic squares are presented in a gallery.

 Another main aspect deals with the construction of magic squares.
-Some design techniques are presented in detail, but most of them are described from now on in PDF documents.
+Some design techniques are presented in detail, but most of them are described in my PDF document.
 Additionally you can choose from a great variety of different methods to produce magic squares interactive.

 Note: Some parts of these interactive pages may change in the background.
 When you encounter strange behavior or even errors, first try bypassing your browser cache.